Feujio/alx-system_engineering-devops/0x02-shell_redirections/README.md

   3 Words should be sorted
 * 14-findthatword: display lines containing the pattern `root` from the file `/etc/passwd`
 * 15-countthatword: display the number of lines with an occurence of the pattern `bin` in the file `/etc/passwd`
+* 16-whatsnext: display lines containing the pattern `root` and 3 lines after them in the file `/etc/passwd`

 ## License
 None.